a-novel/tachyon/README.md

 - easier declaration
 - doesn't crash if off limits (will just stop if their is no more characters to select)
 - is compatible with element children DOM hierarchy (you don't have to select a direct textNode)

+`setRange` returns an object with the actual absolute bounds that were set (which may differ from parameters if one or both were off limits).

 ### Range ignore